dckc/madmode-blog/pages/2016/eth-dao.md

-# Etherium and DAO tokens: an experience report
+title: "Etherium and DAO tokens: an experience report"
+published: true
+date: 2016-05-18
+tags: [economics, smart-contracts, collaboration]

 **Tada!
 I own 227.27 [DAO][] tokens.** Why?
 As a student of capability security and computer-supported collaboration in general, I'm naturally interested in